Areas Supported by the Catholic Appeal

 More than a dozen agencies and apostolates funded by the Catholic Appeal assist and minister to more than 100,000 individuals and families.

-Since 1924, Catholic Social Services (CSS) has been committed to improving the quality of life for those in need by providing comprehensive social and human services including basic and emergency needs, homelessness, immigration issues, housing and residential services, disabilities, adoption, mental health counseling, elder health services, neighborhood rehabilitation, foreclosure help, citizenship services, and much more.
-CSS works with persons of all faiths and cultures in the Spirit of God’s universal love to advance human dignity and promote social justice, truth, and solidarity in our community.
-Visit Catholic Social Service’s website.
+Since 1924, Catholic Charities of the Diocese of Fall River (formerly Catholic Social Services) has been committed to improving the quality of life for those in need by providing comprehensive social and human services including basic and emergency needs, homelessness, assistance with immigration issues, housing and residential services, support for those living with disabilities, adoption, mental health counseling, elder health services, neighborhood rehabilitation, foreclosure help, citizenship services, and much more.
+Catholic Charities works with persons of all faiths and cultures in the Spirit of God’s universal love to advance human dignity and promote social justice, truth, and solidarity in our community.
+Visit the Catholic Charities website.

 Office for Persons with Disabilities

-A service provided by Catholic Social Services, the Office for Persons with Disabilities offers case management services, mediation, and advocacy for people with disabilities who have issues with activities of their daily lives and their families, as well as people who work in the disability fields.
-Learn more about the good works the Office for Person with Disabilities performs for those in need throughout our Diocese.
-Visit the Office for Person’s with Disabilities’ website.
+A service provided by the Catholic Charities of the Diocese of Fall River, the Office for Persons with Disabilities offers case management services, mediation, and advocacy for people with disabilities who have issues with activities of their daily lives and their families, as well as people who work in the disability fields.
+Learn more about the good works the Office for Person with Disabilities performs for those in need throughout our Diocese: Visit the Office for Person’s with Disabilities’ website.

 Bereavement Support Group